Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Spectral radii of transfer operators on vector bundles

 \section{Spectral radii of transfer operators on vector bundles}

 In this section, we define precisely what we mean by having a Hölder-continuous derivative in the unstable direction (as in Step 2 of the S3 algorithm) and give the basic properties of this regularity condition (see Lemma \ref{lemma:regularity}).
-The main point of this section is Proposition \ref{prop:bound_spectral_radius} that gives a bound on the spectral radii of certain transfer operators associated to $T$.
+The main point of this section is Proposition \ref{prop:bound_spectral_radius} that gives a bound on the spectral radii of certain transfer operators associated with $\phi$.
+This result extracts and generalizes the main mechanism underlying in the proofs of Lemmas 8.6,8.7,8.8 and 8.11 and Proposition 8.9 in \cite{chandramoorthyEfficientComputationLinear2021}.
 Since we will need to consider transfer operators acting both on functions and on vector fields, it is convenient to work here in the context of a general vector bundle.
+Considering the action of transfer operators on vector bundle is standard, see for instance \cite[\S 6.4]{Bal2}.